INFO-4602-5602/4602-Mozilla/README.md

 All submissions must be made through GitHub with a timestamp by 11:59pm on 11.4.
 Your submission files should include:
 <ul>
 <li>Your README</li>
-<li>Your code and/or project</li>
+<li>Your code and/or project if using a web-based project</li>
 </ul>
 Note that each group only needs to submit one file.

+If you choose to submit a physicalization, please submit that artifact by leaving it at my office by close of business on November 4.
+You will still need to submit a readme explaining your project.

 ## Project Teams
-Group 1:	Savannah Bornstein, Joshua Paup, Elise Bergmann, Conner Sinjem

-Group 2:	Lanea Blackburn, Priya Panati, Edgar Mendoza, Jacob Boeckenstedt

-Group 3:	Hannah Weber, Trevor Buck, Clark Mousaw

-Group 4:	Madeline Cupchak, Hunter Rief, Kathleen Anderson, Yizhen Wu

-Group 5:	Jiaheng Zhao, Jiahao Wang, Juliet McFarlane, Michael Rogers

-Group 6:	Mary Yoder, Julia Merten, Paige Stockebrand, Lu Liu

-Group 7:	Jihoon Jang, Caden Bradbury, Talia Colalancia

-Group 8:	Joshua Barker, Angus MacDonald, Malik Tefridj, Keaton Whitehead

-Group 9:	Anthony Camacci, Dilon Clark, Steven Yatko
+Group 1:	Jess Mailhot, Julia Medeiros, Mike Flanigan, & Jack Hessburg

+Group 2:	Telly Umada, Annebeth Buis, Chandan Naik, & Nishank Sharma

+Group 3:	Viv Lai, Chao-Chun Hsu, & Yichen Wang

+Group 4:	Mikhaila Friske, Dianna Radpour, & Abbie Zimmerman-Niefield

+Group 5:	Lan Sang, Ling Liu, & Ziying Zhang

+Group 6	Ahmed Al Hasani, Alex Constinescu, & Pratik Revankar